G20: Chair rotation

 To ensure continuity, the presidency is supported by a "troika" made up of the current, immediate past and next host countries.

 Organization

 The G20 operates without a permanent secretariat or staff.
 The group's chair (the presidency) rotates annually among the members and is selected from a different regional grouping of countries.
 The incumbent chair establishes a temporary secretariat for the duration of its term, which coordinates the group's work and organizes its meetings.
 Together with the previous and following presidency a so-called troika is formed, to provide a smooth transition of secretariat functions.

-The 2022 summit was held in Bali, Indonesia.
-India was the chair in 2023 and hosted the 2023 summit.
-South Africa is the current chair and will host the 2025 Johannesburg Summit.

-Additionally because of the lacking of a permanent secretariat the G20 has been relying on the OECD for more institutional competences substituting permanent secretariat functions.
+Additionally, the lack of a permanent secretariat has led to the G20 relying on the OECD fulfilling such functions.

 Proposed permanent secretariat

 In 2010, President of France Nicolas Sarkozy proposed the establishment of a permanent G20 secretariat, similar to the United Nations.
 Seoul and Paris were suggested as possible locations for its headquarters.
 Brazil and China supported the establishment of a secretariat, while Italy and Japan expressed opposition to the proposal.
 South Korea proposed a "cyber secretariat" as an alternative.